 All I know is that there is no hope for me.
 My death is certain.
 Father in heaven, have mercy on my soul.

 In 1907, Burg Lahneck was purchased by Imperial Admiral Robert Mischke whose family still owns the castle today.

-Burg Lahneck is privately owned and open to the public from April through November with the exception of Mondays.
-Its pentagon shaped bergfried or central keep is rare for German castles and stands over 30 meters high.
-Burg Lahneck consists of massive outer walls with respect to both height and thickness, thereby providing protection to the inner courtyard.
+Burg Lahneck is privately owned and open to the public from April through November, except for Mondays.
+Its pentagon-shaped bergfried or central keep is rare for German castles and stands over 30 meters high.
+Burg Lahneck consists of massive outer walls concerning height and thickness, thereby protecting the inner courtyard.

 Burgh Lahneck can be thoroughly visited within a couple of hours.
-The Marksburg is nearby via B42 a few miles from Lahneck and definitely worth a visit for castle lovers and curious tourists alike.
+The Marksburg is nearby via B42, a few miles from Lahneck, and worth a visit for castle lovers and curious tourists alike.